 Then he began to pity the great fish that he had hooked.
 He is wonderful and strange and who knows how old he is, he thought.

-There’s four little technical points consider when using narrative summary to present a character’s thoughts:
+Consider these four little technical points, when using narrative summary to present a character’s thoughts:

-- Thoughts are always in the present.
+- Thoughts are always happening in the present.
 They are a reflection of the current events.

-- Thoughts are not a way to present backstory.
-They are not a way to give the reader a vital clue about the plot.
-They are a way to add context to a character and their reaction to the current events.
+- Thoughts are not to present backstory.
+They are not to give the reader a vital clue about the plot.
+They are to add context to a character and the character’s reaction to the current events.

-- Thoughts are not a way to present emotion.
-They are not a short cut from describing/showing how a person is reacting to an event.
+- Thoughts are not to present emotion.
+They are not a shortcut from describing/showing how a person is reacting to an event.